NieneB/geo_visualisatie_workshop/leaflet-js/README.md

 - add another overlay layer (municipalities)
 - do this in several projections: EPSG:3857 and EPSG:28992

+### How to run

+Clone this repository from Github: `git clone https://github.com/NieneB/geo_visualisatie_workshop`

+Some of these examples can be viewed by simply opening the file in your web browser.
+But for some a proper web server is required.
+The two simplest options are:

+1. if you have Python installed, you can run `python -m SimpleHTTPServer` from the root of the repository.
+Then browse to the address it provides and add the name of the file you want to see, e.g. `http://localhost:8000/leaflet-js/01_basemap.html`
+2. if you have NodeJS installed, you can run the `live-server` module which also has live-reload capabilities: it will refresh your browser when you make changes.
+Install it with `npm install -g live-server` and run it with `live-server` in the project root.
+Then you can open `http://localhost:8080/leaflet-js/01_basemap.html` in your browser, for example.

 The geojson and topojson files  used are available in `../data`.
 See the end of this file for the method used to create them.